Appease – definition

 - “And when the townclerk had appeased (Strong’s G2687) the people, he said, Ye men of Ephesus, what man is there that knoweth not how that the city of the Ephesians is a worshipper of the great goddess Diana, and of the image which fell down from Jupiter?”
 (Acts 19:35)

 Cases 3 and 4 give no indication of giving anything to placate anger.
 There is just the idea of quieting or calming.
 The next verse in Acts 19 supports this:

 “Seeing then that these things cannot be spoken against, ye ought to be quiet (Strong’s G2687), and to do nothing rashly.”
 (Acts 19:36)

-So, Biblically, to appease can include making payment to someone who is angry but the Bible never uses that concept in relation to God.
-See “Sacrifice” for God’s attitude towards payment.
+So, Biblically, to appease can and often does include the concept of making payment to someone who is angry but the Bible never uses that concept in relation to God.
+God’s “wrath” never needs to be appeased.

 Go to The Character of God and the Gospel Glossary

 April 3, 2019 @ 2:31 am

 This has helped me so much.
 Thank you and God Bless